juanignaciosl/cartodb-chrome-extension/Readme.md

 ### The easy way, for everybody else

 Click <a href="https://github.com/juanignaciosl/cartodb-chrome-extension/raw/master/dist/latest/cartodb-chrome-extension.crx">download link</a> in Chrome.
-Open <a href="chrome://extensions">Extensions</a> and drop it from your download folder (Chrome has disabled direct installations because of security concerns).
+Open Extensions (Window menu --> Extensions, or More tools --> Extensions from the right menu) and drop it from your download folder (Chrome has disabled direct installations because of security concerns).

 ## Usage